EdDataScienceEES/tutorial-EllieBestington/index.md

 {% capture callout %}
 To get all you need for this session, __go to [the repository for this tutorial](https://github.com/EdDataScienceEES/tutorial-EllieBestington/tree/master), click on `Clone/Download/Download ZIP` to download the files and then unzip the folder.
 Alternatively, fork the repository to your own Github account, clone the repository on your computer and start a version-controlled project in RStudio.
-For more details on how to do this, please check out our [Intro to Github for Version Control tutorial]({{ site.baseurl }}/tutorials/git/index.html).__
+For more details on how to do this, please check out our [Intro to Github for Version Control tutorial](https://ourcodingclub.github.io/tutorials/git/).__
 {% endcapture %}
-{% include callout.html content=callout colour=alert %}
+{% include callout.html content=callout colour=blue %}

 # Introduction
 {: #intro}

 In the previous tutorial, we looked at what linear models are, how to build them and then produced a rather busy summary table with lots of numbers.
 Pretty overwhelming!
 In this tutorial we will look at what those numbers actually mean and what this means for our investigation.

-This is useful stuff to know, especially when looking at count data and we want to see by how much a species abundance is changing over time.
+This is useful stuff to know, especially when looking at count data and if we are wanting to see by how much a species abundance is changing over time.

 To attempt this tutorial, it is recommended for learners who have some beginner experience in R and have a knowledge of building linear models in lmer, glm and glmer.
 If you have no idea what those cryptic words mean, then check out [this tutorial](https://ourcodingclub.github.io/tutorials/mixed-models/).